Soof4/Abilities/AbilitiesTest/Stats.md

 <br></br>
 ### Twilight
-Cycles through 3 different sub-abilities:
-1: Brilliant Eyes   -> Get vision buffs and spawn projectiles around the player that target the nearby enemies.
-2: Judgement        -> Dazes the player for a bit and attacks enemies within a range.
-If an enemy dies after the attack, they'll spawn a projectile which will attack other enemies.
-3: Punishment       -> Creates an explosion near the player that damages enemies nearby and buffs the player for a few seconds.
+Cycles through 3 different sub-abilities:<br></br>1: Brilliant Eyes   -> Get vision buffs and spawn projectiles around the player that target the nearby enemies.<br></br>2: Judgement        -> Dazes the player for a bit and attacks enemies within a range.
+If an enemy dies after the attack, they'll spawn a projectile which will attack other enemies.<br></br>3: Punishment       -> Creates an explosion near the player that damages enemies nearby and buffs the player for a few seconds.
 | Properties | Level 1 | Level 2 | Level 3 | Level 4 | Level 5 |
 |-|-|-|-|-|-|
 | Brilliant Eyes Damage | 11 | 18 | 26 | 35 | 45 |